monta-app/static/gdpr.md

  - Ask to get some user data changed
  - Get all their data deleted

 Inside Monta App, under Me -> Profile.
-Request for data and Request to get delete is added as 2 buttons.
+"Request for data" and "Request to get deleted" is added as 2 buttons.

  Data request are sent instantly, and delete requests are carefully handled within 10 business days